Kentico/xperience-by-kentico-k13ecommerce/README.md

 ## Description

-This integration is primary intended for existing Kentico 13 (KX 13) E-Commerce projects to enable them to migrate to new Xperience By Kentico (XbyK) and still use KX 13 E-Commerce functionality.\
+This integration is primary intended for existing Kentico Xperience 13 (KX 13) E-Commerce projects to enable them to migrate to new Xperience By Kentico (XbyK) and still use KX 13 E-Commerce functionality.\
 It can also be used as a basis for new projects where E-Commerce data will be stored on KX 13, but further development is necessary to achieve this goal.